PrefectHQ/prefect/docs/cloud/flow-deploy.md

 ## Run your Flow using an Agent

-"Deploying" a Prefect Flow to Cloud is essentially registering it with Cloud.
-If we had included a [Prefect Schedule](../core/concepts/schedules.html) on our Flow, the Prefect Scheduler would immediately begin creating scheduled runs for execution (this can be avoided by setting `set_schedule_active=False` in `flow.deploy`).
+"Registering" with Prefect Flow to Cloud is essentially registering it with Cloud.
+If we had included a [Prefect Schedule](../core/concepts/schedules.html) on our Flow, the Prefect Scheduler would immediately begin creating scheduled runs for execution (this can be avoided by setting `set_schedule_active=False` in `flow.register`).
 Because we did not provide a schedule, our flow will only run when we create a flow run for it.

 There are numerous ways to create flow run:
 - via GraphQL